emeyekayee/scheduled_resource/README.md

-The <b>ScheduledResource<b> class manages resource and use_block class names, id's and labels for a schedule.
+The <b>ScheduledResource</b> class manages resource and use_block class names, id's and labels for a schedule.
 A ScheduledResource instance ties together:

  1. A resource class (eg Station),
  2. An id, and